-- Describes how the benefit amount is calculated.
-With respect to benefits payable starting January 2024, the formula replaces: - o 90.138% of the first \$290 of average weekly earnings (\$15,080 annualized) - o 73.171% of average weekly earnings between \$290 and \$659 (\$34,248 annualized) - 53.023% of average weekly earnings between \$659 and \$1,192 (\$62,000 annualized) - If a worker takes partial leave in a week, the benefit amount they are due for that week is prorated to reflect the fraction of their regular workweek for which they took caregiving leave. - Earnings determinations will be based on data from the National Directory of New Hires (NDNH) and self-employment income data from tax returns, except that the Commissioner of Social Security will also consider recent or additional evidence submitted. - The minimum number of hours that can be credited to a week is four hours, and a worker cannot be paid for more caregiving hours than they currently work in a regular workweek. - A worker must complete a one-week waiting period before benefits can start (may use employer-provided leave benefits during this waiting period). - Impact: The benefit amount is determined by using a formula designed to replace a greater share of wages for low-income workers.
+- No substantive changes. - Describes how the benefit amount is calculated.
+With respect to benefits payable starting January 2024, the formula replaces: - o 90.138% of the first \$290 of average weekly earnings (\$15,080 annualized); - 73.171% of average weekly earnings between \$290 and \$659 (\$34,248 annualized); and - 53.023% of average weekly earnings between \$659 and \$1,192 (\$62,000 annualized). - If a worker takes partial leave in a week, the benefit amount they are due for that week is prorated to reflect the fraction of their regular workweek for which they took caregiving leave. - Earnings determinations will be based on data from the National Directory of New Hires (NDNH) and self-employment income date from tax returns, except that the Commissioner of Social Security will also consider recent or additional evidence submitted. - The minimum number of hours that can be credited to a week is four hours, and workers cannot be paid for more caregiving hours than they currently work in a regular workweek. - A worker must complete a one-week waiting period before benefits can start (may use employer-provided leave benefits during this waiting period). - Impact: The benefit amount is determined by using a formula designed to replaces a greater share of wages for low-income workers.

-Section 2204.
 Benefit Determination and Payment.

-- Details the required contents for the initial application to be completed by the worker. - Sets forth procedures for applications in advance of needed leave and applications filed after leave begins (e.g., new parental leave or scheduled medical treatment). - In order to be paid for a month, a worker who has been found eligible for benefits must file a periodic benefit claim report, no later than 60 days after the end of a month, specifying their caregiving days during the month.
-The 60-day time limit does not apply to a worker applying for retroactive benefits. - The Secretary must pay benefits not later than 15 days after the determination is made. - Impact: Creates responsibilities for workers, the Commissioner and the Secretary of the Treasury regarding benefit determination and payment.
+- No substantive changes. - Details the required contents for the initial application to be completed by the worker. - Sets forth procedures for applications in advance of needed leave and applications filed after leave begins (e.g., new parental leave or scheduled medical treatment).

+- In order to be paid for a month, workers who have been found eligible for benefits must file a periodic benefit claim report, no later than 60 days after the end of a month, specifying their caregiving days during the month.
+The 60-day time limit does not apply to a worker applying for retroactive benefits. - The Secretary of the Treasury must pay benefits not later than 15 days after the determination is made. - Impact: Creates responsibilities for workers, the Commissioner, and the Secretary of the Treasury regarding benefit determination and payment.
-Section 2205.

 Appeals.

-- Provides individuals with the right to appeal any determination regarding the benefits. - Impact: Permits workers to appeal any determination regarding benefits.
+- No substantive changes. - Provides individuals with the right to appeal any determination regarding the benefits. - Impact: Permits workers to appeal any determination regarding benefits.

-Section 2206.
 Accurate Payment.

-- Requires the Commissioner to promptly pay any underpayment, collect any overpayment and make redeterminations. - Creates a civil monetary penalty for persons knowingly making false statements and misrepresentations. - Impact: Provides guidelines for underpayments, overpayments and redeterminations, and creates civil penalties for individuals making false statements.
+- No substantive changes. - Requires the Commissioner to promptly pay any underpayment, collect any overpayment and make redeterminations. - Creates a civil monetary penalty for persons knowingly making false statements and misrepresentations. - Impact: Provides guidelines for underpayments, overpayments and redeterminations, and creates civil penalties for individuals making false statements.

-Section 2207.
 Funding for Benefit Payments, Grants, and Program Administration.

-- Appropriates sums as are necessary to: pay the paid leave benefits under this bill; provide grants to legacy states under section 2208; and provide grants to eligible employers under section 2209. - Provides funding for establishing and administering paid leave benefits: \$1.5 billion for FY 2022 and \$1,590,700,00 for FY 2023-2024. - Appropriates \$2 billion for FY 2022, to remain available until expended, for administrative expenses of the Social Security Administration. - Appropriates \$500 million for FY 2022 for an emergency fund for additional costs of administering comprehensive paid leave benefits. - Impact: Provides funding for the federal paid leave program.
+- No substantive changes. - Appropriates sums as are necessary to: pay the paid leave benefits under this title; provide grants to legacy states under section 2207; and provide grants to eligible employers under section 2208. - Provides funding for establishing and administering paid leave benefits: \$1.5 billion for FY 2022 and \$1,590,700,00 for FY 2023-2024. - Appropriates \$500 million for FY 2022 for an emergency fund for additional costs of administering comprehensive paid leave benefits. - Impact: Provides funding for the federal paid leave program.

-Section 2208.
 State Administration Option for Legacy States.